mik-tf/ralph-qwen/README.md

 ## Introduction

-The "Ralph" technique is an approach to continuous automated programming where a coding agent runs in an infinite loop, continuously working on a codebase to implement features, port code, fix bugs, or maintain repositories.
+The "Ralph" technique is an approach to **continuous automated programming** where a coding agent runs in an infinite loop, continuously working on codebases to implement features, port code, fix bugs, or maintain repositories.
 This repository provides everything you need to implement the Ralph technique using Qwen, Anthropic's powerful coding assistant.

+**Ralph-Qwen is a universal project automation framework** that can be applied to virtually any type of project - from codebase porting and software development to content creation, data processing, research projects, and creative endeavors.

 ## What is the Ralph Technique?